TedHusted/awake/awake.md/awake.md

 “I downloaded a book to read to him.
 I guess that’s suppose to help.”

 The nurse smiles.
 “It’s room 314.
 The orderly will help you find it.
-She points down the hall, where a waist-high bot stands ready.
+She points down the corridor.
+A waist-high bot is waiting there for Elena.

 ###

 “Brent, I’m so sorry this happened to you.”

 Brent is laying on his back, the bed is slightly inclined.
-He is not intubated, but wearing an oxygen mask.
+He is not intubated, but he is wearing an oxygen mask.
 There are blue blocks on either side of his head, keeping it straight.
 A large bouquet of flowers were on the table next to the bed.
 The colors match the blue and orange Pulse logo.

 Elena pulls up a book on her phone: Greatest Baseball Stories Ever Told.
 The first story opens with the famous bit by Abbott and Costello, “Who’s on first.”
 Reading the comedy classic makes her laugh and cry at the same time.

 Elena takes a deep breath to compose herself.

-“I hope Adrian is right and the code is your brainchild, Brent.
+“I hope Adrian is right.
+I hope the code is your brainchild, Brent.
 People love the changes to Ally.”

 Elena says, her voice choking.
 “I just wish I was more of a digital packrat, like you.
 I saw your recording light on during our last call.
 I know you liked to keep local copies of everything on your phone.
 Then I’d have my own recording of our call.“

-Elena takes another deep breath and begins reading again.
+Elena takes another deep breath.
+She begins reading again.

 Costello: Who's on first?
 Abbott: Yeah